MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 ### Installing on a Cloudera Manager System Using a Cloudera Manager Parcel

-If you are running a Cloudera Hadoop cluster managed by Cloudera Manager, and if Cloudera itself was installed via a Cloudera Manager parcel , you can use the Microsoft R Services Cloudera Manager parcels to install Microsoft R Services on all the nodes of your cluster.
+If you are running a Cloudera Hadoop cluster managed by Cloudera Manager, and if Cloudera itself was installed via a Cloudera Manager parcel , you can use the Microsoft R Server Cloudera Manager parcels to install Microsoft R Server on all the nodes of your cluster.
 Two parcels are required:

 - Microsoft R Open parcel—installs open-source R and additional open-source components on the nodes of your Cloudera cluster
-- Microsoft R Services parcel—installs proprietary Revolution components on the nodes of your Cloudera cluster
+- Microsoft R Server parcel—installs proprietary Revolution components on the nodes of your Cloudera cluster

-Microsoft R Services requires several packages that may not be in a default Red Hat Enterprise Linux installation, run the following yum command as root to install them:
+Microsoft R Server requires several packages that may not be in a default Red Hat Enterprise Linux installation, run the following yum command as root to install them:

 	yum install gcc-gfortran cairo-devel python-devel \\
 		tk-devel libicu-devel

-Run this command on all the nodes of your cluster that will be running Microsoft R Services.
+Run this command on all the nodes of your cluster that will be running Microsoft R Server.
 You can also use a distributed shell such as pdsh to distribute the command (here we use the pdshw alias we defined in section 3.2; this alias includes the list of host names and specifies the use of ssh):

 	pdshw yum install gcc-gfortran cairo-devel python-devel tk-devel libicu-devel

-Once you have installed the Microsoft R Services prerequisites, install the Cloudera Manager parcels as follows:
+Once you have installed the Microsoft R Server prerequisites, install the Cloudera Manager parcels as follows:

 1. [Download the Microsoft R Open for Microsoft R Server Cloudera Manager parcel.](http://go.microsoft.com/fwlink/?LinkId=699383&clcid=0x409) (Note that the parcel consists of two files, the parcel itself and its associated .sha file.
 They may be packaged as a single .tar.gz file for convenience in downloading, but that must be unpacked and the two files copied to the parcel-repo for Cloudera Manager to recognize them as a parcel.)